BlackBrandr/Introduction-to-Python-Assignments/README.md

 # Introduction-to-Python-Assignments
-My python assignments from university.
+My python assignments and quizzes from university.